 Step 5: Install an application using a Helm Chart

 A Helm chart describes a specific version of an application, also known as a "release".
 The "release" includes files with Kubernetes-needed resources and files that describe the installation, configuration, usage and license of a chart.
-The steps below show, step by step, how to run the following Bitnami applications using Helm charts:
+The steps below show how to run the following Bitnami applications using Helm charts:

 These are just some concrete examples of application releases.
 Find more Bitnami charts.